OriolFilter/Elphelt/Guides/ShotgunLoops/README.md

 #

+Hey, you, reader, if you are going to jump straight to the exercise, be sure to read the whole part and watching the video example before starting, then, _do the needful_!

 Note that the main focus of this is (blah blah blah to fill, shotgun loops, not the advanced things past the microwalks)

 Reminder that there is no hurry and that it can be frustrating to practice, but it's something that takes its time and everyone gets used to the timing eventually.
+Instructions and suggestions described can be very personal, the idea is to feel comfortable through the whole series of exercises, so feel free to make variations on them if they make you feel more comfortable with the exercises.

 Some of us are real slow learners and required more time than others, and that's okay!